 Hypertension, whether or not it is caused by diabetes, is a major cause of cardiovascular disease.
 But when individuals have both diabetes and hypertension — a common combination — the risk for cardiovascular disease doubles.

-Hypertension causes damage to organs such as the brain, kidneys, eyes and especially the heart over time.
+Hypertension causes damage to organs such as the brain, kidneys, eyes and even the heart over time.
 It leads to nearly 80% of cases of heart attack and stroke.
-What’s more, hypertension can increase the heart’s workload, causing thickening of heart muscle fibers over time.
+What’s more, hypertension can increase the heart’s workload, causing thickening of the heart muscle fibers over time.

-Those with hypertension are also prone to diseases such as ischemic heart disease, arrhythmias, or an aneurysm.
+Those with hypertension are also prone to diseases such as ischemic heart disease, arrhythmias, or even an aneurysm.

+What’s the link between diabetes, hypertension and heart disease?
 The close relationship between diabetes, hypertension, and cardiovascular diseases is clear.
 To prevent the risks posed by these dangerous diseases, proper treatment and a healthy lifestyle are a must.
-Consult your doctor, keep up-to-date wtih the latest developments in medical science, adjust your diet, and exercise regularly.
+Consult your doctor, keep up-to-date with the latest developments in medical science, adjust your diet, and exercise regularly.